 The events of August 1955 read like a Hollywood blockbuster.
-The bizarre encounter would take place at a secluded family farm house, miles away from the next resident.
+The bizarre encounter would take place at a secluded family farmhouse, miles away from the next residents.
 Two entire families became trapped and encircled by “goblins from outer space!”

 A stand-off that would last hours, well into the early morning, and would leave behind one of the most truly remarkable of accounts, also left visible evidence of “something” very strange having happened – as well as several battered, shaken and in some cases, wounded witnesses.

 As wild as the evening sounds, and whatever the “goblins” were, the events are still the subject of debate today.
 Not least, as we will look at a little later, due to information that began to surface decades later.
 This information would link the incident to one of the prime UFO hotspots of the United States.